This article is all about the health risks forklift operators face on a daily basis.

 WHOLE BODY VIBRATION

-In this case, vibration is transmitted from your forklift seat, floor or back rest.
+In this case, the vibration transmission is from your forklift seat, floor, or backrest, and it can predispose you to back pain or aggravate existing back problems.

 To avoid whole-body vibration injuries: